 James 1:5 If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.

 The Holy Spirit Empowers Understanding

 The Holy Spirit is the power that emanates from God; it is not a person, not a god nor a part of the Elohim and it is not part of a “trinity.”
-The Bible’s definition is that the Holy Spirit is the power and mind of God.
-To have the Spirit of God is what empowers us to understand the spiritual things of God.
-It is through the gift of God’s Spirit that we can know and understand His great plan and purpose for all of humanity and the way of salvation and how to attain to eternal life.
+The Bible’s definition is that the Holy Spirit is the power and mind, the very nature of God.
+God’s gift of the Spirit of God empowers us to understand the spiritual things of God.

 Romans 8:11 But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you.